 Advertisement

 Still We Hope

-Christina Quisimbing presents her scaffolding sculpture titled Still We Hope, an installation that examines hope as both a personal belief and a political condition.
+Christina Quisumbing presents her scaffolding sculpture titled Still We Hope, an installation that examines hope as both a personal belief and a political condition.
 On an individual level, the work reflects the human tendency to believe that circumstances can improve.
 On a systemic level, Quisimbing situates that hope within the realities of the Philippine government and its citizens.

 ALT ART 2026: Christina Quisimbing

-Christina Quisimbing
+Christina Quisumbing

 “It’s also a commentary on our present situation—not even the present, our ongoing and decade-after-decade situation with the government.
 We still hope that things will change for the better.
-It’s like a ghost project,” Quisimbing says wryly.
+It’s like a ghost project,” Quisumbing says wryly.

+Advertisement